Apple Watch Series 10 vs Samsung Galaxy Watch 7

 Sleep Tracking

-Samsung Galaxy Watch 7 offers advanced sleep detection metrics using snore detection, skin temperature detection, and blood oxygen detection.
-Apple Watch Series 10, on the other hand, also offers these features but through third-party apps and does not have built-in features for it.
-Samsung Galaxy Watch 7 also comes with its own sleeping coach, which Apple Watch Series 10 lacks.
+Samsung Galaxy Watch 7 offers advanced sleep detection metrics, including snore detection, skin temperature detection, and blood oxygen detection.
+Apple Watch Series 10, on the other hand, also offers these but needs a third-party app for snoring detection.
+Samsung Galaxy Watch 7 also comes with its own sleep coach, which the Apple Watch Series 10 lacks.

-However, one major win in this area for the Apple Watch Series 10 is that it is FDA-approved for breathing disturbance detection, which Apple does not.
+However, a major win in this area for the Apple Watch Series 10 is that it has FDA-approved breathing disturbance detection (sleep apnea), which Samsung does not.
 Just like you, I was also surprised when I heard of this feature.
-If you are hearing it for the first time, then this feature analyzes breathing patterns during sleep.
-However, you can only avail this feature if you have ultra 2 or series 9 and 10.
+This feature analyzes breathing patterns during sleep.
+However, you can only avail this feature if you have Ultra 2 or Series 9 and 10.

 Menstrual Tracking

-Having a smartwatch with menstrual tracking abilities is a must today.
+Having a smartwatch with menstrual tracking abilities is a must in today’s world.
 I was very excited to observe and compare the key differences between the two watches in this area.
-After researching, I learned that if you want FDA-approved metrics, you should definitely trust the Samsung Galaxy Watch 7.

 User Interface

 For beginners, it is very important to rely on a smartwatch that is easy to use.
-To make it easy for users, the User Interface of Apple Watch Series 10 has a large, bright interface.
+The User Interface of Apple Watch Series 10 has a large, bright interface.
 It also has a digital crown and side buttons to make it easier for users to access settings.

-Samsung Galaxy Watch 7, on the other hand relies on touchscreen features.
-Whenever I have to make any changes in the settings, I have to use touchscreen for that feature.
+Samsung Galaxy Watch 7, on the other hand, relies on touchscreen features.
+Whenever I have to make any changes in the settings, I have to use the touchscreen for that feature.
 It also comes with a rotating bezel and a circular, always-on display.

 Wrapping Up

-Also, if you compare the two, you will observe that Samsung Galaxy 7 has a major advantage over Apple Watch Series 10 in most areas.
-However, I would leave it up to you as it depends on your personal choices and lifestyle.
+Also, if you compare the two, you will observe that the Samsung Galaxy 7 has a major advantage over the Apple Watch Series 10 in most areas.
+However, I would leave it up to you, as it depends on your personal choices and lifestyle.

 Frequently Asked Questions [FAQs]